POLICE VIDEO BASED ASSESSMENT

 - Realistic practice scenarios and observational questions, to test your skills;

-- A chance for you to practice and demonstrate your knowledge of good policing;
+- A chance for you to practise and demonstrate your knowledge of good policing;

 - Reminders and tips on what makes a great police officer, and how officers should behave whilst on the job.